 Designers presenting dramatic garbs was the unannounced theme for the latest installment of Lagos Fashion Week.
 It felt like the audience was anticipating this as they applauded each time there were substantial moments.
 One highlight?
 Frank Aghuno the designer behind Fruché orchestrated a carefree performance when a model threw a maxi bag at an attendee.
 Ugo Monye brought in two surprises; Davido walking down the runway and fellow designer Sandrah Tubobereni who also appeared as a model in menswear pieces. Éki Kéré birthed a stunning collection that consisted of compelling uses of raffia.
 And a standout from Iamisigo consisted of a gorgeous beaded veil.
 Many other moments stood out as well—below we’ve compiled them all and I spoke with a few designers to learn about their inspirations too.

-LFW’s season this October was ushered in by Banke Kuku and for the brand, records were set straight.
+At the Royal Box, a private venue in Lagos, Banke Kuku, set the record straight for her eponymous womenswear brand.
 The 43-look collection felt like a three-course meal; it featured swimwear, ready-to-wear, and a nightwear lineup.
 It was beyond marvelous, with the prints holding the weight of the story.
 The collection was titled “The Oceans” highlighting Kuku’s optimism while shedding light on aquatic bodies, and our duty to care for the planet.
 The set design was like an Atlantis dream; bold structures of pillars with fish carvings, and seaweed sculptures, with a water bubble maker aside for dramatic bubble effects.
-What made this collection intriguing were the color choices—Kuku ensured all the prints came in vibrant colors which paired well with shiny floral silk materials.
+What made this collection intriguing were the color choices—Kuki ensured all the prints came in vibrant colors which paired well with shiny floral silk materials.
 The designs were majestic too—think long kimonos, body-con pieces, and turtle neck capes.

 Next, Desirée Iyama showcased an impressive line.
 Her newest collection was filled with vibrant colors, materials, and garment constructions.
 And it didn’t matter that the collection was titled “Crab and Lobster, A Timeless Resilience,” each look made an extraordinary statement.
 From the opening look, it felt sensual, a two-piece with drape work, two fish gowns, one carefully slitted behind, a red-dotted gown, a cozy kimono, and flared pants.
 “I was inspired by nature’s wonders,” Iyamah said.
 “Specifically, the crab and lobster’s ability to adapt and thrive in turbulent environments resonated with me.
 Their resilience and transformative qualities guided my design process, blending elegance with sustainability.”